Engineering-Research-and-Development/true-connector/README.md

 docker-compose down -v
 ```

 At this point, you should be able to use TRUE Connector and send messages.
-How to send messages, check following link [Send multipart mix request]():
+How to send messages, check following link [Send multipart form request](#exchangedata):

 ## Endpoints <a name="endpoints"></a>
 The TRUE Connector will use two protocols (http and https) as described by the Docker Compose File.